tjiacheng123/Webscraping_Book_Reviews/README.md

 I was inspired to embark on this project as I realised all of the data that I was working on was extracted either from Kaggle or some database website.
 Hence, I wanted to broaden my understanding in data gathering and the ways to extract data from a website.

 I was following closely on the tutorial hosted by [TechWithTim](https://www.youtube.com/c/TechWithTim).
-The code to generate the top crytocurrency coins and GPU prices on an e-commerce platform was provided during the tutorial.
+The code to generate the top cryptocurrency coins and GPU prices on an e-commerce platform was provided during the tutorial.
 This is a disclaimer that those codes were not written by me but serves as a reference point for myself when writing the code to scrape the reviews from goodreads website.

 This project has allowed me to pick up the following skills:
 1. Using BeautifulSoup library to scrape data